wandb/docs/docs/guides/model_registry/create-registered-model.md

 ## Programmatically link a model
 Programmatically link a model with the W&B Python SDK.

-Create a registered model with the W&B Python SDK.

 When you create a registered model with the W&B App UI, you must first create a registered model.
 After you register a model with the W&B App UI, you link models (with the App UI or the Python SDK) to that registered model.

 In contrast, when you create a registered model with the Python SDK, you skip of first creating a registered model.
 Instead, you call an API to link a model.
 If the registered model you specify doesn't exist, W&B will first create registered model for you.
 W&B will then link the model to that registered model.